Dr Ring’s specialisations:

 Fine Vision Intraocular lens surgery:

-Typically for regular vision correction, but also suited to cataracts.
-Uniquely, this procedure can maintain ‘binocular single vision’ in the long-sighted person.
-This option means you don’t lose your depth of vision.
+Fine Vision intra-ocular lens surgery is typically used for regular vision correction, but they also suited to those with cataracts.
+Unique to this procedure is its ability to maintain ‘binocular single vision’ in the long-sighted person.
+Unlike other procedures, this opitons means you don’t lose your depth of vision.

 iLASIK Laser eye surgery